St Keyne

-The village is served by a railway station known as St Keyne Wishing Well Halt.
+St Keyne (Sen Keyn) is a village in Cornwall, England, United Kingdom.
+It lies to the south of Liskeard.
+The village is served by St Keyne Wishing Well Halt railway station.
+It is one of the two main settlements in the civil parish of St Keyne and Trewidland, the other being Trewidland.
+At the 2021 census the parish had a population of 795.

 Notable buildings

 The church is dedicated to Saint Keyne, said to be one of the daughters of the legendary Welsh King Brychan.
 The church is of little architectural interest.
 The Perpendicular north aisle has probably been added to a church originally cruciform in plan (its windows however are Decorated, no doubt reused).
 The west tower is of three storeys and without buttresses.

 St Keyne's well is a holy well dedicated to Saint Keyne, located about 0.6 mi southeast of the village.
 A small housing was built over the well in the 16th century, this was rebuilt in the 1930s.
 The ballad The Well of St Keyne was written by the poet Robert Southey (1774–1843).
 In Victorian times St Keyne's well had the reputation of conferring supremacy to the marriage partner who first tasted it. ("The quality, that man and wife / Whose chance, or choice, attaines / First of this sacred stream to drinke / Thereby the mastery gains.")